Welcome to Andrew's Homepage!

 Curriculum vitae (abridged)

-I am currently an Associate Professor and Reader in the School of Physics
+I am currently a Professor in the School of Physics

 at the